mitranim/wordplay/readme.md

 censorshit © LJ

-expirementation (experimenting with whether expired food will poison you or not; experiments that cause the subject to "expire") © LR
+expirementation (experimenting with whether expired food will poison you or not; experiments that cause the subject to "expire") © VA

 fueld © Y